 - provide a mechanism for ensuring the equitable access and fair use of collections and services.

 - determine rules and regulations that protect library collections and services in a manner that is consistent with the principles of financial accountability and the library's responsibility to College members.

-All physicians registered by the College of Physicians and Surgeons of BC holding registration statuses listed in section 1.2 below may use print and electronic materials from the College.
+All physicians registered by the College of Physicians and Surgeons of BC except those holding registration statuses listed in section 1.2 below may use print and electronic materials from the College.

 1.2 Library patrons